 Are there any other early Qur'ans in the Mingana Collection?

 Yes.
-There is another Qur'an manuscript written in Hijazi script and belived to date from the later 7th century, with the catalogue number Islamic Arabic 1572b.
-There is a 9th century Qur'an written in Kufic script, with the catalogue number Islamic Arabic 1563.
+There is another Qur'an manuscript written in Hijazi script and believed to date from the later seventh century, with the catalogue number Islamic Arabic 1572b.
+There is a ninth-century Qur'an written in Kufic script, with the catalogue number Islamic Arabic 1563.
+For further information about manuscripts in the collections which may be of interest to you please contact us.

 How did it come to be 'discovered'?